vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 {{< figure src="../images/passive-solar-heating-with-overhang.png" title="" class="thumbnail">}}

-Figure 13.21: A well-designed house has thick walls, thick insulation, and double- paned windows.
+Figure 13.21: A well-designed house has thick walls, thick insulation, and doublepaned windows.
 Even better, it can have south-facing windows that admit sunlight in the winter but not in the summer (the overhang shields the window).
-A large, dark thermal mass-stone or brick works well- can absorb energy and continue to release heat into the evening.
+A large, dark thermal mass-stone or brick works wellcan absorb energy and continue to release heat into the evening.

 [[219]]